1. Help Center

 Net Income

-On the Income Statement, this is computed by subtracting all expenses (cost of sales, operating expenses, and other) from Revenue.
-The Net Income measures the profit realized after considering all sources revenue and expenses.
+On the Income Statement, Net Income measures the profit realized after considering all sources of revenue and expenses (cost of sales, operating expenses, and other).

 Operating Expenses (OpEx)